Pritish-Sinha/mail-service/README.md

 # Mail Service Web App

-This project is a functional web app built using Vite, React, and Tailwind CSS, based on the provided designs and APIs.
+This project is a functional web app built using Vite, React, Redux, and Tailwind CSS, based on the provided designs and APIs.
 The app includes features such as login, data fetching, keyboard shortcuts, a custom text editor, and light/dark mode.

 ## Features